 4) On-chip integrated solid-state quantum devices

-1) Fundamental study of light-matter interaction and quantum entanglement
+1) Fundamental study of light-matter interaction and quantum phenomena such as quantum entanglement

-2) Quantum hardware such as quantum light sources, quantum memories, quantum repeaters, and quantum gates
+2) Development of Quantum hardware: quantum light sources, quantum memories, and quantum gates